 Atea Pharmaceuticals, Inc. (AVIR)

-Atea Pharmaceuticals is pioneering antiviral therapeutics, with its lead candidate AT-527 targeting COVID-19, positioning it to capitalize on the growing need for effective treatments against viral infections and representing a compelling opportunity in the biotechnology sector.
+Atea Pharmaceuticals is pioneering antiviral therapeutics, with its lead candidate AT-527 targeting COVID-19, positioning it to capitalize on the growing need for effective treatments against viral infections and representing a notable opportunity in the biotechnology sector.

 Investment Thesis